Voiceover: a plea for imperfection

 As you will have gathered, I'm obviously not advocating mediocrity.
 We must, of course, strive for perfection, but without losing our humanity.
 It's up to you to find the best way to negotiate this oxymoron!

-Feel free to share your experience here and leave your comments, suggestions or questions.
-Don't hold back, I'll do my best to answer them.
+Thank you for reading this article and if you found it interesting, please share it with your friends and colleagues on your social networks.
+I invite you to share your experience here and to leave your comments, suggestions or questions.
+I'll do my best to answer them.